philip928lin/PathNavigator/README.md

 # List directory contents
 pn.folder1.ls()         # prints the contents (subfolders and files) of folder1

+# Check the existence of a file or subfolder
+pn.folder1.exists("fileX.txt")
+pn.folder1.exists("subfolder")

 # Print the nested folder structure
 pn.tree()